ozra/onyx-lang/docs/README.md

 # Onyx - enjoyable, practical, efficient programming

-## "tl;dr Summary"
 _Enjoy writing an app that runs with trustworthy solid stability at speeds of C/C++ with the sole effort of scripting or pseudo coding._

 ## Point by Point